 “What do you mean?
 Who signs up for pain?”

 “I mean there’s a difference between deciding, together, to open our marriage and deal with the pain and jealousy and fear because we’ve chosen this path, and being forced into a situation where you have no choice.
 We’ve spent 17 years partnering in this marriage, and we’ve committed to continuing that partnership at least until the kids leave home.
 That means something to me.
 It matters to me.
 I can’t take this next step without your blessing.”

 He leans forward, eyes dancing with anger.
 “You’re asking me to bless this relationship?
 Are you fucking kidding me?”

 “I’m not asking you to bless it.
 I’m telling you I can’t do this unless you can.”

 “What does that mean?”

 “It means that if you can’t, I end the relationship.
 It means we go back to the way things used to be.”

-I wait, watching the familiar expression of his thoughts play across his face, still handsome after all these years.
+I wait, watching the familiar expression of thoughts playing across his face, still handsome after all these years.
 “I’m going to need to think about this.”

 He sits beside me on the bed and places a hand atop my own.
 “Rina, I love you,” he begins.